What Are Hypoallergenic Foods? An Overview of Low Allergenicity Foods

-Interested in delicious dishes that are composed of hypoallergenic foods and that are therefore suitable to be included in an elimination diet designed to identify food allergens.
-You may also want to check out our section dedicated to Recipes for Fighting Allergies, which not only provides recipes with hypoallergenic foods but which also includes recipes that contain foods that proactively fight allergies.
+Interested in delicious dishes that are composed of hypoallergenic foods and that are therefore generally suitable to be included in elimination diets designed to identify food allergens?
+Then check out the recipes below.
+You may also want to check out our section dedicated to recipes for fighting allergies, which not only provides recipes with hypoallergenic foods but which also includes recipes that contain foods that proactively fight allergies.

 Unlike the majority of pancake recipes, this recipe does not call for eggs, making this dish ideal for people who are allergic to eggs.
-All key ingredients in this divine dessert—buckwheat, bananas, and brown rice syrup—are considered hypoallergenic and are therefore very safe for people with food sensitibities and allergies.
+All key ingredients in this divine dessert—buckwheat, bananas, and brown rice syrup—are considered hypoallergenic and are therefore safe for most (but not all) people with food sensitivities and allergies.

 Quinoa is believed to be one of the least allergenic of all grains.
 Also applesauce is considered hypoallergenic.
 In addition, applesauce is rich in quercetin—a natural flavonoid that has been shown to provide protection against allergic reactions.
 Quercetin works its protective magic by stabilizing the cell membranes of mast cells and basophils, thereby preventing them from releasing histamine.